 • testing the market’s willingness to encourage protection of critical habitat areas while also providing carbon storage benefits through continuing innovative work on forests and land use linked to the Reducing Emissions from Deforestation and Forest Degradation program.

 Under the clean agenda, the focus is on continued support to countries to find low pollution and low-emission development paths through:

-- South-South exchange on best practice for managing pollution;
+• South-South exchanges on best practice for managing pollution;

 The resilience agenda aims at reducing vulnerability to climate risks through:

-• improving the resilience on small island states; and,
+• improving the resilience of small island states; and

 • increasing the resilience of infrastructure and restoring protective coastal ecosystems such as mangroves.

 Some examples of results of projects achieved with International Bank for Reconstruction and Development (IBRD) andInternational Development Association (IDA) support include: